Chicago Wrongful Death Lawyers

 In Illinois, the surviving family members of a person killed by a wrongful act have legal recourse under what is known as the Wrongful Death Act.
 A wrongful death attorney can determine if the case meets the threshold for filing such a claim.

-To prove a wrongful death claim you must establish:
+To prove a wrongful death claim, we must establish the following:

 • A duty to the accident victim